-- registered as full-time PhD students at another university,
+- registered as full-time PhD student at another university

-- pursuing joint research with a Cambridge Judge Business School (CJBS) faculty member,
+- pursuing joint research with a Cambridge Judge Business School faculty member

 - not physically present in Cambridge on an ongoing basis

 You will need the support of a Cambridge Judge Business School faculty member, who must agree to be your host.
 The faculty member will apply to the Director of the PhD programme on your behalf, outlining the proposed joint research and target journals for a joint publication.

 Following provisional approval by the PhD Director, you must contact the PhD office to provide:

 A supporting letter from your academic supervisor at your current university.

 The dates you wish to be registered as an external PhD scholar.